The Planetarium continues to experience technical issues; however, shows will be presented this weekend.

 Soar into space in the New Jersey State Museum’s Planetarium!
 The Planetarium regularly premieres new and exciting shows that feature state-of-the-art Full Dome Video and offers both traditional sky and full-spectrum laser programs.
 The Museum’s spacious, specially-designed reclining seats accommodate groups of up to 140, while dynamic and knowledgeable show presenters take the visitor zooming through the solar system with customized star talks.

-For Planetarium Schedule please visit our Calendar page
+For Public Planetarium schedule, please visit our Calendar page.
+Show trailers below.
+Calendar page

-We participate in the Blue Star program (Memorial Day – Labor Day) active duty military members and up to four family members are admitted free with ID.
+We participate in the Blue Star program (May 16 – Labor Day); active duty military members and up to four family members are admitted free with ID.
 Active duty Military members with ID are free year-round.

 PLEASE NOTE: Planetarium shows are offered to the public on Weekends only during the school year.
 Weekday shows are held by reservation for school or community groups.
 During the summer months, winter break, and spring break weekday shows are available to the public.
 Please check the current schedule for detailed public showtimes.